Serbs of Vojvodina: Hungarian rule

 An increasing number of Serbs began settling in the present-day Vojvodina from the 14th century onwards.
 By 1483, according to a Hungarian source, as much as half of the population of Vojvodina at the time were ethnic Serbs.
 The Hungarian kings encouraged the immigration of Serbs to the kingdom, and recruited many of them as soldiers and border guards.
 A letter of King Matthias Corvinus from 1483 mentions that 200,000 Serbs had settled the Hungarian kingdom in the last four years.
 After the Ottoman Empire conquered Serbian Despotate in 1459, Serbian titular despots, "despots of the Kingdom of Rascia", ruled in parts of Vojvodina as vassals of the Hungarian crown.
-The territory of Vuk Grgurević (1471–85), the Serbian Despot in Hungarian service (as "Despot of the Kingdom of Rascia"), was called "Little Rascia".The residence of the despots was Kupinik (today Kupinovo) in Syrmia.
+The territory of Vuk Grgurević (1471–85), the Serbian Despot in Hungarian service (as "Despot of the Kingdom of Rascia"), was called "Little Rascia".
+The residence of the despots was Kupinik (today Kupinovo) in Syrmia.
 The Serbian despots that ruler in the territory of present-day Vojvodina were: Vuk Grgurević (1471-1485), Đorđe Branković (1486-1496), Jovan Branković (1496-1502), Ivaniš Berislavić (1504-1514), and Stjepan Berislavić (1520-1535).
 The fact that Serbian despots ruled in the territory of present-day Vojvodina as well as the presence of large Serb population, are reasons why in many historical records and maps made between 15th and 18th centuries, territory of present-day Vojvodina was named Rascia (Raška, i.e. Serbia) and Little Rascia (Little Serbia).
 A 1542 document describes that "Serbia" stretched from Lipova and Timișoara to the Danube, while a 1543 document that Timișoara and Arad being located "in the middle of Rascian land" (in medio Rascianorum).
-At that time, the language spoken by majortiy of people in the region between Mureș and Körös was Serbian.
+At that time, the language spoken by the majority of the people in the region between Mureș and Körös was Serbian.
 Apart from Serbian being the main language of the Banat population, there were 17 Serbian monasteries active in Banat at that time.
 The territory of Banat had received a Serbian character and was called "Little Rascia".